Tools4everBV/HelloID-Conn-Prov-Target-Blue-Dolphin/README.md

 ### Correlation configuration

-The correlation configuration is used to specify which properties will be used to match an existing account within _Blue-Dolphin_ to a person in _HelloID_.
+The correlation configuration is used to specify which properties will be used to match an existing account within _BlueDolphin_ to a person in _HelloID_.

 | Setting                   | Value                                                         |
 | ------------------------- | ------------------------------------------------------------- |